by Vera Mehta, Ed. D. | June 2001

 Second, I had not intended The Yaffe/Ruden Chronicles to become a private vehicle for writing some Job-like tale in installments of ‘The Trials and Tribulations of Yours Truly’.
 It appears to have turned into that, at least in these last two issues.
 However, since readers’ response to the March issue was so encouraging, I felt there was enough interest indicated to warrant one more Chronicle telling how it all turned out.
 Also, in these several weeks past I have had a lot of time to ponder on what I venture to think are such general interest subjects as: The Practice of Medicine, Varieties of Pain, Hospital Waiting Rooms and Institutional Food, among others.
 I will include random musings on some of these.

-There are also many unexpected insights one receives into the nature of health and illness and the specific culture of hospitals, when one views them entirely from the patient’s vantage point.
+There are also many unexpected insights one receives into the nature of health and illness and the specific culture of hospitals, when one views them entirely from the patient’s vantage point, it crazy how they care for you so much, they gave me supplements while I was laying down so my body didn´t lose its strength.
+Now I always buy my pterostilbene from here.
 (I should add that it greatly facilitates the acquisition of such wisdom to have several hours a day in which to do absolutely nothing except lie on one’s back staring up at the ceiling counting the hours till one’s next Percocet).
 Forthwith some nuggets that might be helpful to both providers of health care and current and future patients:

 #1: A Poem about Waiting